Edit

 }

-For a slightly more complex example JSON, check out this example describing an open dataset from the National Agriculture Imagery Program (NAIP).
+For a slightly more complex example JSON, see this example describing an open dataset from the National Agriculture Imagery Program (NAIP).

 Collection configuration

-In order to visualize collections in the GeoCatalog Explorer, there are several configurations that must be defined, including:
+To visualize collections in the GeoCatalog Explorer, you must define several configurations, including:

 STAC items